 The City of Duluth, City of Superior, and WLSSD will need to be involved with capturing historic improvements to wastewater and stormwater infrastructure and documenting permit compliance in both of these areas.
-Additionally, both cities will need to be involved with removal of body contact restriction signage at their respective contaminated sites.
+The MPCA, WDNR, and responsible parties will coordinate with the respective site landowners to remove the body contract restriction signage.